Repositorios-de-Estudio/ingles-IELTS_University/ejemplo-mio.md

 ### + Introduction +

-#### Background: Bogota has many kind of food from many regions from Colombia
+#### Background: Bogotá has many kind of food from many regions from Colombia

 #### Thesis statement: This essay - main reasons why food is important for foreing people.